mu-box/.github/CONTRIBUTING.md

 ## Questions & Support

-We use the GitHub issues for tracking bugs and feature requests and have limited bandwidth to address all of them.
+We use GitHub issues for tracking bugs and feature requests, but have limited bandwidth to address all of them.
 Thus we only accept bug reports, new feature requests, and pull requests in GitHub.
 Our great community and contributors are happy to help you though!
-Please use these community resources for obtaining help.
+Please use these community resources for obtaining help:

 * Come join the Microbox [Discord](https://discord.gg/MCDdHfy)
-* If you still believe that what you found is a bug, please [open an issue](https://github.com/mu-box/core)
+* If you still believe that what you found is a bug, please [open an issue](https://github.com/mu-box)

 Please report bugs when you've exhausted all of the above options.